Managing Your Holiday Custody Schedule

 Clear and Timely Communication

 Following a divorce or other split, things probably aren’t great between you and your ex.
-That’s just how these things usually go.
+That’s just how these things usually go, especially if it’s a new or recent development.
 This often makes communication challenging.
 Add the extra stress of co-parenting during the holidays and you face potential disaster.

 Though it may be tough, and you may rather have your wisdom teeth out than talk to your ex, clear and timely communication is vital.